 - Serve with lime wedges.

-Note we use 4 Hot Red Chili Peppers, not 4 Red Hot Chili Peppers, which is entirely different funk altogether!
+Note we use 4 Hot Red Chilli Peppers, not 4 Red Hot Chilli Peppers, which is entirely different funk altogether!

 Nutrition Information:Yield: 2 Serving Size: 1